-IRA, Keogh, and similar retirement savings accounts are counted as assets even though early withdrawal would result in a penalty [HCV GB, p.
+IRA, Keogh, and similar retirement savings accounts will not be counted as assets [HCV GB, p.
 5-25].

 Personal Property

 Personal property held as an investment, such as gems, jewelry, coin collections, antique cars, etc., is considered an asset [HCV GB, p.
 5-25].